Download the flyer and the rules here – share with your friends and encourage them to enter!

 The Anne Frank Creative Writing Awards 2020

-Entries will be judged on three criteria:
+Entries have been judged on three criteria:

 - creativity and quality of writing